How to Build a Website With WordPress and Beaver Builder: A Complete Guide

 Or the theme may have customized the basic WordPress architecture in a way that clashes with the page builder.
 For the ultimate compatibility, we recommend our Beaver Builder Theme.

-Do you plan to use the Beaver Themer add-on?
+Do you plan to use the Beaver Themer plugin?

 In this case, you only need a bare-bones framework theme that’s compatible with Beaver Themer, because the Beaver Builder system can handle the rest, so your decision about the theme might center on its performance, to minimize page loading times.